IMAGE BY - freepik (bangkok)

 BEST TIME TO VISIT BANGKOK

-Bangkok is a year-round destination, but the best time to visit is between November and February when the weather is cooler and more comfortable for sightseeing.
-This is also the peak tourist season, so book your accommodation in advance.
-From March to May, temperatures can soar, while the monsoon season (June to October) brings heavy rains, although travel during this period can offer fewer crowds and cheaper deals.
+Bangkok is a year-round destination, although the best time to visit Bangkok is during the months of November and February, when the weather is cooler and more comfortable for sightseeing.
+These months are also peak months in terms of tourist season; therefore, book your accommodation well in advance.
+The period between March to May records very high temperatures, while monsoon rains between June to October will be heavy, though traveling during this period can offer fewer crowds and cheaper deals.

 TIPS FOR FIRST-TIME TRAVELERS

-• Respect local customs: Thai people are known for their politeness and hospitality.
+• Respect local customs: Thai people are famous for their politeness and hospitality.
 A traditional Thai greeting, or “wai” (slight bow with palms together), is always appreciated.

 SHOPPING AND NIGHTLIFE